Yairama/vivania/docs/rl_env.md

 reward = (delta_waste + 2 * delta_mineral) + fleet_utilisation - 0.1 * queue_penalty
 ```
 This favours mineral production and keeps the fleet working while discouraging long queues.

+## Episode Termination
+Episodes end when either a production target or a step limit is reached.
+By default the environment terminates after accumulating **400t** of total throughput or **800** steps, whichever happens first.
+These values can be customised via the `max_steps` and `target_production` parameters when creating the environment.